Updated: Feb 4

 From the drop-down panel, choose Update my Company Data

 In the drop-down, choose "I have a U.S.-based business"

 Fill in your business name, address, and phone and click "Search"

 Find your company in the list and click on "View / Update Company Information"

-Fill in your personal information to verify your identity and click "Continue"
+Fill in your personal information and click "Continue"

 2. On the Company Profile page, update your company's detailed data